christopherosthues/mgpl/README.md

 The XText framework generates a simple editor which validates your MGPL code immediately during editing.
 If your code is valid it is compiled to Java.
 The main method(s) are written to the *program-name*UI class.
 It uses the JavaFX framework for the GUI.

 ## Importing into Eclipse
-TO import this project into Eclipse just check this git repository out, import it via the option *Existing Projects into Workspace* and run after the successful import the *Generate XText artifacts* command on the MGPL.xtext file in the *org.xtext.vuc.mgpl* package of the source folder of the *org.xtext.vuc.mgpl* project to generate all neccessary files and settings.
+To import this project into Eclipse just check this git repository out, import it via the option *Existing Projects into Workspace* and run after the successful import the *Generate XText artifacts* command on the MGPL.xtext file in the *org.xtext.vuc.mgpl* package of the source folder of the *org.xtext.vuc.mgpl* project to generate all neccessary files and settings.

 ## License
 This project is published under the terms of the [Apache-2.0](LICENSE) license.